Skip to main content

 Phoenix, Arizona

 Desert surface water and groundwater pick up carbonates and sulfates from long residence time in aquifers.
-Utilities treat for safety, but hardness minerals are left largely in place — so scale on fixtures is the norm.
+Public water systems treat for safety, but hardness minerals are left largely in place — so scale on fixtures is the norm.

 Free Phoenix water report (EPA data) →